sftcd/openssl/esnistuff/README.md

 # Random notes

-- Providing ``-H nonexistent`` as input to ``testit.sh`` claims success and the h/s does end successfully.
-Behaviour differs if a cleartext SNI was sent or not.
-Surprisingly (for me:-) this also works:
+- Surprisingly (for me:-) this works:

-			$ ./testit.sh -H ietf.org -c jell.ie
+			$ ./testit.sh -H ietf.org -c toolongtobeadomainnamesystemlabelifikeepadding00000000000000000000000000000000000

-	by connecting to www.cloudflare.com with a SNI they don't serve and an ESNI they do.
-Not sure what'd be right there TBH but think more about it later.
+	i.e., connecting to www.cloudflare.com with an SNI they don't serve and an ESNI that they do... is fine.
+The SNI value doesn't have to be a real or even a valid DNS name (I think!).
+Not sure what'd be right there TBH.

-- From NSS code: /* If we're not sending SNI, don't send ESNI. */ That should maybe be agreed upon, anything can work, but no harm to pick one behaviour I reckon.
+	Probably wanna as CF about that.

 # State-of-play...